 A participant solely working in a part-time position will be eligible for COAP if he/she can prove that he/she is earning a living wage sufficient to provide the necessities and comforts essential to an acceptable standard of living.
-However, for the COAP calculation, his/her income contribution will be based on an imputed full-time salary based on the higher of 1) a 35-hour full-time work week or 2) the definition of full-time employment hours as established by your employer.
+However, for the COAP calculation, his/her income contribution will be based on an imputed full-time salary based on a 35-hour full-time work week.
 (Example- if COAP participant is working 20 hours a week at \$300 per week, COAP will impute the hourly wage (\$15/hour) X 35 hours = \$525 X 52 weeks =\$27,300 annual income.)